The following is a guest post. If interested in submitting a guest post, please read my

 So, for example, you might think having £50,000 in the bank will leave your family with a nice living if the worst happens to you, if your debts (including mortgage) are £45,000, all they will actually be getting is £5,000.

-A solution which many people overlook , particularly when taking out their mortgage, is how life assurance can alleviate these issues.
+A solution which many people overlook , particularly when taking out their mortgage, is how life assurance or insurance services can alleviate these issues.

 Life policies are paid into the estate so the money it can be used to clear the debt, speed up the probate process and leave your loved ones with one thing less to worry about.